-Our solicitors will work hard to make sure all the effects of the birth negligence are covered.
+Your solicitor will work hard to make sure all the effects of the birth negligence are covered.

 Not only does this include any expenses (such as time off work, medical costs, alterations to your home), but will also take into consideration the effect it’s has had on your social life and hobbies, as well as your mental wellbeing.

-Our solicitors will be able to do most of the hard work on your behalf, so you’ll have the time and space to focus on getting things back on track.
+An expert solicitor will be able to do most of the hard work on your behalf, so you’ll have the time and space to focus on getting things back on track.
 But they’ll also keep you update on the progress of your claim and will be able to give you advice on any compensation offers which come through.